BestTimesToVisit.com Logo

 attraction

-Best time: Year-round, but weekends are liveliest
+Best time: Year-round, but less humid during winter months

 Planning your Puerto Rico, USA adventure?
 Enhance it with a customizable private tour guide via GoWithGuide—perfect for exploring beyond the city.